Orion Samuelson

-Career
+Early life and career

-Samuelson was born on a dairy farm in Ontario, Wisconsin, near LaCrosse.
-Growing up on the farm Samuelson was expected to take over the family business, but a leg disease made it impossible to do heavy work.
-He considered becoming a Lutheran pastor before deciding on six months of radio school.
-His early work was based in Wisconsin, at WKLJ in Sparta, WHBY in Appleton, and WBAY-TV/AM in Green Bay.
+Samuelson was born on a dairy farm near Ontario, Wisconsin, on March 31, 1934.
+Growing up on the farm Samuelson was expected to take over the family business, but a leg disease made it impossible to do heavy work and left him unable to walk for a substantial part of his adolescence.
+He considered becoming a Lutheran pastor before deciding on six months of radio school at the American Institute of the Air in Minneapolis.
+His early work was based in Wisconsin, at WKLJ in Sparta (as a polka disc jockey), WHBY in Appleton, and WBAY-TV/AM in Green Bay where he was its farm director.

-Samuelson was heard on WGN radio in Chicago for sixty years as the station's head agriculture broadcaster from 1960 through 2020, getting the job after his predecessor Norm Kraft abruptly resigned from his position on-air.
-In May 1960, one of Mr. Samuelson's first assignments for WGN was to emcee the National Barn Dance, a long running program that WGN had just acquired when WLS radio discontinued its association with Prairie Farmer magazine.
+He began at Chicago's WGN radio in a similar capacity on 26 September 1960 and was heard for sixty years as the station's head agriculture broadcaster through 2020, getting the job after his predecessor Norm Kraft abruptly resigned from his position on-air.
+In May 1960, one of Samuelson's first assignments for WGN was to emcee the National Barn Dance, a long running program that WGN had just acquired when WLS radio discontinued its association with the Prairie Farmer magazine.
 WLS had converted to "The Station With Personality" and started playing rock 'n' roll.
 Three years into his tenure at WGN, Samuelson was the staffer who read the news of the John F. Kennedy assassination.
-His career led him to have dinner at the White House and travel to 43 countries including Cuba, where he shook hands with Fidel Castro, Moscow where he met with Mikhail Gorbachev, and England to broadcast live from the Royal Agricultural Show.
+His career led him to have dinner at the White House and travel to 43 countries, including Cuba, where he shook hands with Fidel Castro, Moscow where he met with Mikhail Gorbachev, and England to broadcast live from the Royal Agricultural Show.
 He traveled with the Secretary of Agriculture and the Prime Minister of India to see the Taj Mahal.
-He interviewed and/or met every US president from Dwight D. Eisenhower to Donald Trump, including John F. Kennedy (when he was still a Senator), Lyndon Johnson, Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush, George W. Bush, and Bill Clinton, and additionally, after he was 20 years out of the Oval Office, Harry S. Truman.
+He interviewed and/or met every U.S. president from Dwight D. Eisenhower to Donald Trump, including John F. Kennedy (when he was still a Senator), Lyndon Johnson, Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush, George W. Bush, and Bill Clinton, and additionally, after he was 20 years out of the Oval Office, Harry S. Truman.
+He considered Reagan his favorite President overall due to their mutual oratory skills, and Truman his favorite Democratic president for the leadership he showed in the years following World War II.

 During the 1960s, Samuelson hosted an early-morning show on WGN-TV, Top 'O' the Morning, first with organist Harold Turner, then with Max Armstrong.
 From 1975 to 2005, Samuelson was the host of U.S. Farm Report, a weekly television newsmagazine dedicated to agriculture.
 U.S. Farm Report continued without Samuelson after his departure.
-Samuelson hosted a similar show, This Week in Agribusiness, along with his longtime collaborator Max Armstrong, until his retirement, and continues to make occasional commentaries on that show with Armstrong as host.
+Samuelson hosted a similar show, This Week in Agribusiness, along with his longtime collaborator Max Armstrong, until his retirement, and continued to make occasional commentaries on that show with Armstrong as host.
 Both shows aired on 190 Midwest stations via first-run syndication.
+He also served as the on-site host for RFD-TV's coverage of the Rose Parade.